Benign Prostatic Hyperplasia (BPH)

 - Transrectal ultrasound and Prostate Biopsy: There are two potential reasons for this exam: (1) If there is suspicion for prostate cancer, this test may be recommended.
 The physician uses an ultrasound probe to acquire images of the prostate and guides a biopsy needle into the prostate to remove small slivers of tissue for examination under a microscope.
 (2) Your doctor may simply want to know the exact size of your prostate to plan prostate surgery for BPH.
 In this case, only an ultrasound image will be obtained; no needles will be used.

 - Transabdominal ultrasound: This exam may be performed to measure the size of the prostate and the amount of urine left in the bladder after urination.

 - Prostate magnetic resonance imaging (MRI): MRI provides views of the entire prostate with excellent soft tissue contrast.

 How is BPH treated?

 In some cases, in particular where symptoms are mild, BPH requires no treatment.
 At the opposite extreme, some men require immediate intervention if they cannot urinate at all or if kidney/bladder damage has occurred.
 When treatment is necessary, many men will simply require daily medication(s).
-If this fails to completely treat the symptoms, or if there are signs of damage from BPH, the doctor may recommend minimally invasive endoscopic surgery (no “cuts” into the abdomen) or, in some cases, traditional surgery.
+If this fails to completely treat the symptoms, or if there are signs of damage from BPH, the doctor may recommend minimally invasive endoscopic surgery (no “cuts” into the abdomen).
+Or, in some cases, traditional surgery may be recommended.

 - Drug treatment: The FDA has approved several drugs to relieve common symptoms associated with an enlarged prostate, including drugs that inhibit the production of the hormone DHT and drugs that relax the smooth muscle of the prostate and bladder neck to improve urine flow.